Moh-Joshaghani/gait-trajectory-and-parameter-estimation/Readme.md

 ## Acknowledgments
-I would like to thank [Markus Zrenner](https://www.mad.tf.fau.de/person/markus-zrenner/) for his helpful comments on the project as the supervisor of the project, and [Angel Villar Coralles](https://github.com/angelvillar96) as a Friend helping out with programming problems.
+I would like to thank [Angel Villar Coralles](https://github.com/angelvillar96) as a friend helping out with programming problems.